ScrumDoLLC/ScrumDo/README.md

 Visit http://www.ScrumDo.com to use it.

-Visit http://www.ScrumDo.org for to start developing.
+Visit http://www.ScrumDo.org to start developing.

 Follow us on twitter http://twitter.com/#!/ScrumDo